ibexa/documentation-developer/docs/guide/content_rendering.md

 - `query_type` - Name of the Query Type that will be used to run the query, defined by the class name.
 - `parameters` - Query Type parameters that can be provided in two ways:
         1. As scalar values, for example an identifier, an id, etc.
         1. Using the Expression language.
-This simple script language, similar to Twig syntax, lets you write expressions that get value from the current content and/or location:
+This simple script language, similar to Twig syntax, lets you write expressions that get value from the current Content and/or Location:
             - For example, `@=location.id` will be evaluated to the currently viewed location's ID.`content`, `location` and `view` are available as variables in expressions.
 - `assign_results_to`
     - This is the name of the Twig variable that will be assigned the results.